Ready to turn insight into action?

 Measuring Success After Implementation

-Organisations should track benefits beyond system go-live.
+Organisations should track benefits beyond go-live.

 Common measures include: